 Start a block quotation on a new line and indent the whole block 0.5 inch from the left margin Comparing the two interactions, I feel more comfortable, I feel like at home when I talk with a Latino.
 Even though they are not family.
 It is just that in English you cannot express yourself that well.
 So, when I am speaking with a Latino, person I am more open and relaxed and myself.
 I am myself sometimes with Americans, it is just that it is not easy with my language.
 (Ariana, Mexico, Expatriate)

-An expatriate stated that the English language is "dry", saying that when talking to Americans she feels that there is no fluidity in the conversation and not a clear mutual understanding of what is being said.
+An expatriate stated that the English language is "dry", saying that when talking to

+Americans she feels that there is no fluidity in the conversation and not a clear mo-